spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/10-cluster-import.md

    <br />

 7. We recommend you install the metrics server so that Palette can expose and provide you with information about the cluster.
 Installing the metrics server is not required but is needed for Palette to expose cluster metrics.
-Open a terminal session and issue the commands below against the Kubernetes cluster you want to import if you want to enable the metrics server.
+To enable the metrics server, open a terminal session and issue the commands below against the Kubernetes cluster you want to import.

    <br />